grh/scavenger-hunt/README.md

 That's it!
 When you first visit the web site, you'll be asked to create an initial admin account and select some options.
 After that, it's off to the races!

+## Contribute

+Development for this project is done via a private Bitbucket repository.
+If you are interested in contributing in any way to this app, please email the project director, Guymon Hall, at `g u y m o n . h a l l @ g m a i l . c o m`